Igorth/search-my-repositories/README.md

 # Search Git Repositories

-Using React I can get information of my repository in GitHub
+Using React I can get information of my repository in GitHub.
+Learning how to use API and routes.

 ## Contributing